What Can You Do If You Need More Fresh Water While Camping?

 One of the best parts of camping is the ability to throw off the trappings of day-to-day life and reconnect with what’s really important.

 However, campers can make use of natural water sources rather than bringing their own, but they should never assume it’s safe to drink as is (even if it’s naturally running water.)
-To keep everyone healthy, use one of the following tools to purify the water source.
+To keep everyone healthy, use one of the following tools to purify the water source so you can stay hydrated while camping.

 Iodine drops are known to kill off a variety of viruses and bacteria, and they add practically no additional weight to a camper’s backpack.